Investing in Your 50s: 4 Practical Tips for Retirement Planning

 Think About Taxes

 Your income may peak in your 50s, which can also push you into higher tax brackets.
-This makes tax-saving strategies more valuable than ever.
-If you’d like to reduce your tax exposure, consider:
+This makes tax-saving strategies like these potentially more valuable than ever:

-- Putting more into tax-deferred savings vehicles like 401(k)s or traditional IRAs.
+- Putting more into tax-advantaged investing vehicles like 401(k)s or traditional IRAs.

 - Donating appreciated assets to charities.